-The extra I/O option is useful if an external amplifier should be controlled, any kind of signal source must be programmed, an antenna must be adjusted, a status information from external machine has to be obtained or different test signals have to be routed to the board.
+The asynchronous I/Os of the extra I/O option are useful if an external amplifier should be controlled, any kind of signal source must be programmed, an antenna must be adjusted, a status information from external machine has to be obtained or different test signals have to be routed to the board.

 The additional inputs and outputs are mounted on an extra bracket.

 The figure shows the allocation of the two connectors.

 The shown option is mounted exemplarily on a board with two modules.
 Of course you can also combine this option as well with a board that is equipped with only one module.